 Ian’s in good health, though he has challenges with walking any distance.
 He drives to the local shops and sometimes escorts Judy to doctor’s appointments or to visit friends.
 “I have a nice young guy who’s been my carer for the past year.
 I can do a lot of things for myself but I need help carrying shopping and with doing jobs around the home”.

 His carer Jack takes Ian out shopping once a week and a favourite stop along the way is the local coffee shop, where they sit and chat.
 Ian explains that this is a day of the week that he really looks forward to.

 “I love spending time with new people and really like having a connection with a younger person.
 We learn a lot from one another”.
-Jack also helps around the home with gardening, changing light globes and even cleaning out the old garden shed.
+Jack also helps around the home with gardening and even cleaning out the old garden shed.

 “Aged care at home is exactly what Judy and I want because this is where we want to be.
 When Judy had a fall, they sent a nurse daily to dress her wounds.
 We also had an audiologist visit to test Judy’s hearing.
 It was all organised by our Service Advisor.
 I don’t worry about anything much these days.
 We enjoy sitting on the veranda, reading.
 Our neighbours call in for a chat and the kids visit.
 Life is very good.”

 Find out more about Aged Care at Home by visiting #AgedCareAtHome page or by calling 1800 632 314.